NUDelta/Zombies-Interactive/README.md

 # HabitSourceArchitecture
 Architecture for HabitSourcing apps

-ExperienceKit - A set of tools for leveraging experiences to collect data ZombieRunX - Implementing the Zombie Run app using ExperienceKit as a demo
+*ExperienceKit* - A set of tools for leveraging experiences to collect data

+*ZombieRunX* - Implementation of the Zombie Run app using ExperienceKit

 ## Branches